carlonicolo/rust-near-smartcontract/README.md

-# Rust Smart Contract Template
+# Rust Smart Contract Project

+In this project we create, build, compile and deploy a smart contract with Rust and NEAR.

+We will store a password in the blockchain using SHA256.
 ## Getting started

 1. Set up the [prerequisites](https://github.com/near/near-sdk-rs#pre-requisites)